-The National Association of Schools of Music (NASM) accredits the Campbellsville the National Council for Accreditation for Teacher Education (NCATE).
-The NASDTEC Interstate Contract provides opportunity for graduates to earn teaching certificates in other states, although there may be applicable conditions.
+The National Association of Schools of Music (NASM) accredits the Campbellsville University Music program.
+The teacher preparation program is approved by the Education Professional Standards Board (EPSB) for teacher education and certification and is accredited by the National Council for Accreditation for Teacher Education (NCATE).
+The NASDTEC

+Interstate Contract provides opportunity for graduates to earn teaching certificates in other states, although there may be applicable conditions.
 The Baccalaureate Social Work and Masters of Social Work programs are accredited by the Council on Social Work Education (CSWE).
 The Masters of Marriage and Family Therapy is accredited by the Commission on Academics for Marriage and Family Therapy Education (COAMFTE).
 The RN to BSN Nursing Program is accredited by the Accrediting Commission for Education in Nursing (ACEN).